 This is why you see so many courses at local small business organization on things like accounting, marketing, selling, finance, etc. But, what do you need to take based on where you are in your managerial development?
 Good question.
 You can use the Small Business Growth Assessment to identify the strengths and weaknesses that exist for both you and your business.

 Most of the work I do with small business owners is developing management and leadership skills.
 By coaching them they develop their managerial and leadership skills.
 As they apply these skills to their business they can address problems that are holding back their business’ growth.

 You’d be surprised how easy it can be to fix a small business’ problems when you know what you’re doing.
 Nine chances out of ten it’s because the problem(s) require skills unfamiliar to the small business owner.

 Case in point, how many people really understand how to create business systems?
 If you don’t know how to design, document, test, train and implement business systems your business never gets beyond the survival stage.

-So what’s holding you back?
+So what’s holding you back from learning how to scale your business?
 Do you have all the management and leadership skills that you need to lead your company to the next level?
 Or, are you struggling to create the business systems necessary to remove yourself from your business?
 In either case DE, Inc. can help.
 Just drop me an email and let me know how I can help.